juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="troubleshooting"></a>

 # Handling vulnerability fixes
-If you the dependency vulnerabilities are fixed (e.g. manually or by [dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot)), it's reasonable to test if you code base still works.
+If your dependency vulnerabilities are fixed (e.g. manually or by [dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot)), it's reasonable to test if you code base still works.
 In this case the [nx cache](https://nx.dev/features/cache-task-results) will not be invalidated